 With the end of free movement in sight, what follows is still unclear.
 Will the UK see the introduction of work permits, follow an Australian-style points-based system, or something completely different?

 One of the clearest implications of the referendum was curbing immigration.
-The intrinsic rights of EU citizens to work and live in any member states were always going to be a casualty of the leave vote.
+Because of Brexit the intrinsic rights of EU citizens to work and live in any member states were always going to be a casualty of the leave vote.
 The government has made it clear from the start that it would aim to control the numbers of people coming to live in Britain from Europe, much like it does for citizens of other countries across the world.

 The UK tech industry however is very much dependent on foreign labour.
 This has been made abundantly clear by the UK visa system, with its capricious rules on how many applicants are allowed entry.
 Many companies across the industry could see the talent pool shrink drastically if tighter controls on immigration than we have currently would be put into place.
 A “private sector-led coalition of more than 4,000 expert individuals from the tech sector”, Tech London Advocates, claims that one in three tech workers in Britain were born overseas.
 Industry analysts agree with this number and go on to say that if immigration is curbed significantly then there simply isn’t enough local talent to fill the gap.

 Research last year suggested that the UKs growing skill shortage could worsen dramatically is the disruptive effects of Brexit are fully realised.
 However, not everyone believes Britain’s tech industry’s future is shrouded in gloom outside of the UK.
 A different report suggested that the UK could see a potential job boom in the science, technology and healthcare industries, with millions of new jobs created in the next twenty years.